shaefelinger/codepedia/src/JS/functions.md

 ### B) Function Expressions - Anonymus

 - Another way to define a function - (anonymous function)
+- often stored in a variable in order to refer to it
 - name is usually omitted
-- often stored in a variable in order to refer to it.
 - it is common practice to use const as the keyword to declare the variable
 - Unlike function declarations, function expressions are not hoisted so they cannot be called before they are defined.
+- for debugging: you don't see the function-name in the console as part of the error message if it is an anonomys function

 <img src="./assets/js_function_expressions3.png" alt="js_function_expressions.png" style="zoom:50%;" />